List of The A-Team characters: John "Hannibal" Smith

-Ex-United States Army Special Forces Commando Lieutenant-Colonel/Colonel John "Hannibal" Smith (portrayed by George Peppard) is the leader of the A-Team.
+Ex-United States Army Special Forces 5th Special Forces Group Lieutenant-Colonel/Colonel John "Hannibal" Smith (portrayed by George Peppard) is the leader of the A-Team.
 He is a brilliant tactician and a master of disguise.
 Hannibal is distinguished by his cigar smoking, black gloves, disguises, and his catch phrase, "I love it when a plan comes together."
 Always "on the jazz" (a phrase coined by B.A., meaning that Hannibal thrives on adventure and life-threatening situations), he seems to genuinely enjoy every situation they get into.
 He also works as an actor, playing monsters in low-budget horror movies.

+The producers originally had James Coburn in mind to play the part of Hannibal, but it eventually went to Peppard.
 He is portrayed by Liam Neeson in the film adaptation and voiced by David Lodge in Lego Dimensions.

+The character was partly inspired by Bo Gritz, a US Army Special Forces officer.

-Arthur Templeton "Faceman" Peck
+Templeton Arthur "Faceman" Peck

-Ex-United States Army Special Forces Commando First Lieutenant Templeton "Face(man)" Peck (portrayed by Dirk Benedict) was suave, smooth-talking, and hugely successful with women.
+Ex-United States Army Special Forces 5th Special Forces Group First Lieutenant Templeton "Face(man)" Peck (portrayed by Tim Dunigan for the pilot and Dirk Benedict for all other appearances) was suave, smooth-talking, and popular with women.
 Serving as the team's con man and scrounger, he is able to get his hands on just about anything they need.
-He is the one who arranges for supplies, equipment, and sensitive information using numerous scams and hustles.
+He is Hannibal's second-in-command and arranges for supplies, equipment, and sensitive information using numerous scams and hustles.
 Raised in a Christian orphanage, Face has respect for the church.
 Amy and Murdock give some insight into Face's true character; while Face has a good heart, he fears commitment.
 In Season Five, Face's birth name is revealed to actually be Richard Bancroft; his father left him and his mother, who died shortly afterwards.
-Tim Dunigan played this role in the pilot episode.

 He is later portrayed by Bradley Cooper in the film adaptation and voiced by Sam Riegel in Lego Dimensions.